 The Aquinnah Cliffs are a stunning vertical drop of coloured chalk cliffs that drop into the sea.
 The cliffs have suffered from erosion over the years and the Aquinnah lighthouse had to be moved back from the edge of the cliffs.

-There are 5 lighthouses on Martha’s Vineyard but they open at different times.
+There are 5 lighthouses on Martha’s Vineyard and four of them are open to visitors.
 They are East Chop Lighthouse, West Chop Lighthouse, Edgartown Lighthouse, Cape Pogue Lighthouse and Aquinnah Lighthouse.
+The lighthouses that open are open at different times.
 Check out the time before you go if you want to climb up to the top.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!